bcit-ci/CodeIgniter/user_guide_src/source/database/utilities.rst

 Class Reference
 ***************

-.. class:: DB_utility
+.. class:: CI_DB_utility

-	.. method:: backup($params)
+	.. method:: backup([$params = array()])

-		:param	array	$params: associative array of backup preferences
+		:param	array	$params: An associative array of options
 		:returns:	void
 		:rtype:	void

-		Perform a database backup, per user preferences
+		Perform a database backup, per user preferences.

-        .. method:: csv_from_results($query, $delim = ',', $newline = "\n", $enclosure = '"')

-                :param  object  $query:   DB_result with data to backup
-                :param  string  $delim:  Delimniter character for the CSV file, default is ','
-                :param  string  $newline:    Character to use for newlines, default is "\n"
-                :param  string  $enclosure:  Delimiter used for enclosure, default is '"'
-                :returns:   The generated CSV file as a string
-                :rtype:     string

 	.. method:: database_exists($database_name)

-		:param	string	$database_name: name of the database to check for
+		:param	string	$database_name: Database name
 		:returns:	TRUE if the database exists, FALSE otherwise
-                :rtype:         boolean
+		:rtype:	bool

-		Check for the existence of a database
+		Check for the existence of a database.

 	.. method:: list_databases()

 		:returns:	Array of database names found
 		:rtype:	array

-		Retrieve all the database names
+		Retrieve a list of all the database names.

 	.. method:: optimize_database()

-		:returns:	Array of optimization messages, FALSE on failure
+		:returns:	Array of optimization messages or FALSE on failure
 		:rtype:	array

-		Optimizes a database
+		Optimizes the database.

 	.. method:: optimize_table($table_name)

 		:param	string	$table_name:	Name of the table to optimize
-		:returns:	Array of optimization messages, FALSE on failure
+		:returns:	Array of optimization messages or FALSE on failure
 		:rtype:	array

-		Optimizes a database table
+		Optimizes a database table.

 	.. method:: repair_table($table_name)

 		:param	string	$table_name:	Name of the table to repair
-		:returns:	Array of repair messages, FALSE on failure
+		:returns:	Array of repair messages or FALSE on failure
 		:rtype:	array

-		Repairs a database table
+		Repairs a database table.

+	.. method:: csv_from_results($query[, $delim = ','[, $newline = "\n"[, $enclosure = '"']]])

+		:param	object	$query:	A database result object
+		:param	string	$delim: The CSV field delimiter to use
+		:param	string	$newline: The newline character to use
+		:param	string	$enclosure: The enclosure delimiter to use
+		:returns:	The generated CSV file as a string
+		:rtype:	string

+		Translates a database result object into a CSV document.

-        .. method:: xml_from_results($query, $params)
+	.. method:: xml_from_results($query[, $params = array()])

-                :param  object  $query:   DB_result with data to backup
+		:param	object	$query: A database result object
-                :param  array  $params:  Associative array of preferences
+		:param	array	$params: An associative array of preferences
 		:returns:	The generated XML document as a string
 		:rtype:	string

+		Translates a database result object into an XML document.